 HIV/AIDS is our most critical global health crisis.
 With deaths in the millions in sub-Saharan Africa, communities face the threat of collapse.
 You’ll investigate how a country recovering from Apartheid is attempting to address the needs of those infected.
 You’ll work with home-based caregivers, a nursing center, and clinics.
 You’ll experience gorgeous coastline, expanses of grassland, and a mix of ethnicities.

 While traveling the world teaches many things, the greatest lessons are those we learn about ourselves.
 You’ll explore the relationship between the US and the rest of the world.
 You’ll meet representatives from the World Bank, Congress, and NGOs to discuss international development.
 You’ll reflect to bring together your learning and experiences into powerful conclusions.
 You’ll create a Presentation of Learning to raise awareness about critical global issues.
 You’ll attend the TBB gap year programs graduation and celebrate your accomplishments.

-TBB’s gap year programs are different from all the others.
+TBB’s programs are different from other gap year options.
 Follow the link to learn how.